Skip to main content

 Yours very truly, Robert J. Bulkley

-1. For readability, the left-margin box included in the letterhead for the Committee on Banking and Currency of the Sixty-Third U.S. Congress is not transcribed in the body of the letter but included in this footnote as unformatted text.
+1. For readability, the left-margin box included in the letterhead for the Committee on Banking and Currency of the Sixty-Third U.S. Congress is not transcribed at the top of the letter but included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "SIXTY-THIRD CONGRESS.
 CARTER GLASS, VA., CHAIRMAN.
 CHARLES A. KORBLY, IND.
 EMMETT WILSON, FLA.
 WILLIAM G. BROWN, W.VA.
 CLAUDE WEAVER, OKLA.
 ROBERT J. BULKLEY, OHIO.
 J. WILLARD RAGSDALE, S.C.
 GEORGE A. NEELEY, KANS.
 EVERIS A. HAYES, CAL.
 THOMAS G. PATTEN, N.Y.
 FRANK E. GUERNSEY, ME.
 CLAUDIUS U. STONE, ILL.
 JAMES F. BURKE, PA MICHAEL F. PHELAN, MASS.
 FRANK P. WOODS, IOWA.
 JOE H. EAGLE, TEX.
 EDMUND PLATT, N.Y.
 OTIS T. WINGO, ARK.
 GEORGE R. SMITH, MINN.
 HARRY H. SELDOMRIDGE, COLO.
 CHARLES A. LINDBERGH, MINN.
 CHAS.
 D. HAMNER, CLERK." [back]

 2. H.R.
 1710 was an anti-miscegenation bill for the District of Columbia, introduced by Democratic Congressman Frank Clark (Florida), which made it to the House calendar on March 21, 1914.
 Black activists put pressure on politicians to oppose it with editorials and letter-writing campaigns, presumably including Chesnutt's unlocated letter from April 6, 1914 to his representative, Robert J. Bulkley (1880-1965).
 When the bill was passed by the House on January 11, 1915, 238 to 60, Bulkley voted against it, one of only 7 Democrats to do so.
 The bill was not taken up by the Senate before the end of the session and so did not become law. [back]